 About

 Network science can be seen as a specialization of data science that focuses on network data, or alternatively, as a particular method in complexity research.
 Typically the network perspective reveals patterns and emerging phenomena that are not visible when the mere individual objects in the data are studied.
-Sometimes, this field is also referred to as social network analysis or complex networks.
+The field is also referred to as social network analysis or complex networks.

 Teaching.
 The members of the group are also responsible for the MSc course Social Network Analysis for Computer Scientists and contribute to the BSc/MSc Complex Networks course.